Entities in charge of maintenance

 What are the requirements?

-Regulation 18A of ROGS requires that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an entity in charge of maintenance (ECM) assigned to it, and that entity in charge of maintenance is registered as such in the National Vehicle Register.
-For example, a Train Operating Company leasing passenger wagons has to make sure that there is an ECM registered against the wagons in the NVR before it begins to haul the wagons.
+Regulation 18A of ROGS requires that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an ECM assigned to it, and that entity in charge of maintenance is registered as such in the NVR.
+For example, a Train Operating Company leasing passenger trains has to make sure that there is an ECM registered against the vehicles in the NVR before it begins to haul them.

 Each ECM has to ensure that, through a system of maintenance, a vehicle for which is it responsible is safe to run on the mainline railway.
 The system of maintenance is the maintenance of a vehicle in accordance with: